The Fabelmans (soundtrack): Industry response

 With The Fablemans' strong critical response at the Toronto International Film Festival premiere, possibilities of nominations in major ceremonies were highlighted by media and industry, with Williams getting the final nomination for Best Original Score at the 95th Academy Awards being possible.
-GoldDerby predicted that Williams' score is considered as the leading contender for that category, while also predicting the possibilites of a win.
-IndieWire reported that Williams' score will be shortlisted as the eligiblity requirement for a score that consisted of pre-existing recorded material was lowered down to 35 percent.
+GoldDerby predicted that Williams' score is considered as the leading contender for that category, while also predicting the possibilities of a win.
+IndieWire reported that Williams' score will be shortlisted as the eligibility requirement for a score that consisted of pre-existing recorded material was lowered down to 35 percent.
 The film's score album included classical pieces from several composers in the 1950s and 1960s.
 This rule would benefit the possible nomination of the film's score.
 Variety also considered Williams' score as one of the strong contenders for Best Original Score at the 80th Golden Globe Awards.
+It would ultimately be nominated for both of these awards, but lost to Babylon and the 2022 adaptation of All Quiet on the Western Front respectively.
+In 2023, the score was nominated for Best Score Soundtrack for Visual Media at the 66th Annual Grammy Awards, but lost to Oppenheimer.

 Track listing

 Additional music

-Songs of the film's time period that are included in the film, but are not included on the soundtrack include "Walk On By" by Dionne Warwick, "Gymnopédie n°2" by Eric Satie, "Goodbye Cruel World" by James Darren, the latter being used to accompany the montage sequence where Sammy Fabelman (Gabriel LaBelle) documents his high school's Ditch Day on film.
+Songs of the film's time period that are included in the film, but are not included on the soundtrack include "Walk On By" by Dionne Warwick and "Goodbye Cruel World" by James Darren, the latter being used to accompany the montage sequence where Sammy Fabelman (Gabriel LaBelle) documents his high school's Ditch Day on film.
+Scott Joplin's "Elite Syncopations" (1902) also appears twice in the film.
+Music sampled from Elmer Bernstein's score to The Magnificent Seven (1960) and Alfred Newman's score to How the West Was Won (1962) respectively underscore Sammy's 8mm short films Gunsmog and Escape to Nowhere when they are played for his family and friends at the Boy Scout assemblies.

-Credits
+Personnel

 Credits adapted from CD liner notes.